 Theophilos Druce began operation as the Barristers’ Clerk for this List in 1860.
 He was born in Liverpool, England, in 1841 and migrated to Australia in 1852.
 He lived at Emerald Hill and as a very young man established his Barristers’ Clerk business at Temple Court.
 Theophilos later moved his clerking business into Michies Building, which for some time was the main home of the Bar, and in 1881 Theophilos and most of his List moved to Selborne Chambers which had just been built.
 In 1892 Theophilos was joined by his son Frank Druce, who took over as the Clerk in 1911, upon Theophilos passing away.

 Arthur Nicholls joined Frank Druce after the 1914-18 war.

-Percy Dever was born in Williamstown, with his father working for the railways as an engineer.
-After school, Percy worked at Blake and Riggall as a law clerk.
-At the outbreak of WWII he enlisted in the Australian Navy.
+Percy Dever was born in Williamstown in May 1915, with his father working for the railways as an engineer.
+Percy worked at Blake and Riggall as a law clerk and at the outbreak of WWII he enlisted in the Australian Navy.
 When he returned from the war, he returned to Blake and Riggall and in March 1946, was asked by Arthur Nicholls to come and work as a Barrister’s Clerk with him in Selbourne Chambers, which was next door to Blake & Riggall in Little Collins Street.

-John worked as a junior clerk for the List until 1985, when Percy passed away.
-John Dever then was appointed the Barristers’ Clerk for the List.
+Percy passed away in 1985 and John Dever was appointed the Barristers’ Clerk for the List.

 In 2017 the business was incorporated into Devers List Pty Ltd with John, Phillip and Michael as directors and at that time the List Committee and the Victorian Bar accepted and registered Phillip and Michael as licenced clerks.